 In the case of humans, at least in recent times, the aim of human selection is the survival of everyone, and for as long a time as possible, two principles that are very clearly in opposition to the evolutionary principle of natural selection, which culls the weakest and less well-adapted individuals from all species.
 In Nature, there are no old-age homes where the elderly members of a species can pass their golden years; instead, once an individual becomes enfeebled by old age, it is increasingly at risk of being caught and eaten by a predator.
-Moreover, this highly unnatural rate of survival also clearly violates the Law of Balance, another important natural law, whose present massive human violation is causing tremendous biological havoc and calamity around the world.
+Moreover, this highly unnatural rate of survival also violates the Law of Balance, another important natural law, whose present massive human violation is causing tremendous biological havoc and calamity around the world.

 Another important difference between natural and human selection is that, whereas natural selection leads to a very wide variety of different kinds of organisms, as well as to many different kinds of the same kind of organism, such as monkeys, trees, horses, flowering plants, bees, and so on, human selection, at least in recent times, has led to an alarming uniformity and standardization of life forms.
-This is clearly visible in the great reduction in genetic variety in many cultivated organisms, both plant and animal, due to the widespread adoption and dominance of industrial agricultural methods, as well as the dominance of large global corporations which seek to produce a highly uniform product, and therefore demand consistent ingredients to feed into their vast globalized industrial machine.
+This is clearly visible in the great reduction in genetic variety in many cultivated organisms, both plant and animal, due to the widespread adoption and dominance of industrial agricultural methods, as well as the dominance of large global corporations which seek to produce a highly uniform product, and therefore demand uniform ingredients to feed into their vast globalized industrial machine.